-Do I need to do anything during Open Enrollment for 20011-12 if I want to keep my same benefits?
+Do I need to do anything during Open Enrollment if I want to keep my same benefits?

 To enroll in benefit plans, access the MyOEBB enrollment system at https://myoebb.org/oebb/!pb.main and register (if you are a first-time user) or log in (if you are a returning user).

-Waving benefits means that an individual elects not to enroll in any of the benefit plans available under the OEBB-sponsored benefits program and is not eligible to receive any portion of a cash contribution or other type of remuneration.
+Waiving benefits means that an individual elects not to enroll in a medical, dental or vision plans available under the OEBB-sponsored benefits program and is not eligible to receive any portion of a cash contribution or other type of remuneration.